top of page

 What’s the schedule for a one-day intensive?

-One-day therapy intensives typically run from 10:00 AM to 1:00 PM (Eastern Time).
+One-day therapy intensives typically run from 10:00 AM to 1:00 PM (EST or PST).
 This three-hour window is dedicated exclusively to deep, focused work.

 How does the two-day intensive work?